How to make Churn-vs-Complexity chart

 Here is a script that I used to apply the aforementioned tools in a loop to all files.
 Given that it is written in Bash, it is rather cryptic.
 I was forced to use comments to explain what individual lines do.

-#!/bin/bash set -eu # Treat all errors as fatal # Path to the complexity reporter CCM="pmccabe" # List of all files to analyze, chosen by file extension FILES=`find . -name '*.[ch]' -or -name '*.cc' -or -name '*.cpp'` # Iterate over all files for F in $FILES; do # Collect raw output from complexity tool CCMRAW=`$CCM -F $F 2>/dev/null` # Parse the output into array IFS=' ' read -r -a CCMARRAY <<< $CCMRAW # Choose specific metric, like cyclomatic complexity, or lines of code COMPLEXITY=${CCMARRAY[0]} # Get churn value from `git log`. # This invocation follows all renames, and reports one line per commit. # Number of lines is counted by `wc -l` CHURN=`git log --all --follow -M -C --name-only --format='format:' $F | wc -l` # Print line that can be later imported to spreadsheet. echo $F ${COMPLEXITY} $CHURN done
+#!/bin/bash set -eu # Path to the pmccabe executable, change to reflect your installation CCM=/path/to/pmccabe # List of all files to analyze, chosen by file extension FILES=`find . -name '*.[ch]' -or -name '*.cc' -or -name '*.cpp'` for F in $FILES do # Collect raw output from complexity tool CCMRAW=`$CCM -F $F 2>/dev/null` # Extract number from the first column COMPLEXITY=$(echo $CCMRAW | cut -d " " -f 1 # Get churn from `git log` CHURN=`git log --all --follow -M -C --name-only --format='format:' $F | wc -l` # Print line that can be imported to spreadsheet. echo $F ${COMPLEXITY} $CHURN done

 Run the script in the top folder of your project.
 It will write to the standard output.